bierschi/butterfly/README.md

 ## Disclaimer

 Butterfly is a full-featured cryptographic ransomware application that irrevocably encrypts your data.
-The main reason for the butterfly development was the knowledge transfer and some security aspects. <br>
+This means careless use leads to permanent data loss.
+No liability is accepted.
+The main reason for the butterfly project is just to build knowledge related to ransomwares <br>

-**Butterfly was not supposed to harm or threat other computers**
+:exclamation: **Butterfly was not supposed to harm or threat other computers** :exclamation:

 ## Dependencies